The Radio Community Chest Inc. is inseparably connected with its founder Frank Grose MBE.

 For information about the Consort 8 concert series CLICK HERE

 Tim Chung has conducted the RCC Combined Church choir since 2009.
-Peter Kneeshaw AM, became the Choir's organist and assistant conductor in 1983 and continues as the Choir's organist.
+Peter Kneeshaw AM, became the Choir's organist and assistant conductor in 1983 until 2021.
+Mark Quamby is now the Choir’s organist sine 2022 and continues as the Choir's organist.

 Soloists.
 Since the inauguration of the annual presentation of "Messiah", it has been the policy to give young singers the opportunity to sing the principal roles.
 Our soloists for the 75th Anniversary performances in 2015 have distinguished themselves in opera, oratorio and concert, returning from commitments and further studies overseas, in particular from Germany, for the 2015 performance.